DRAFT - Stop Sucking at Async and Threading

 1.7.1 What Causes Code To Block?

-Now you're probably wondering, what parts of my code might hold onto the execution pass for a long time and block the rest of the program?
+Now you're probably wondering, "What parts of my code might hold onto the execution pass for a long time and block the rest of my program?"
 The answer is surprisingly simple.
-Any time a line of code gives the execution pass to something other than your program, your program blocks.
-Here's the really important detail though, your program can give the execution pass to more than just software.
+Any time a line of code gives the execution pass to something other than the next line of code, that line of code has to wait to get the execution pass back before it can hand the execution pass to the next line of code.
+Here's the really important detail though, your program can give the execution pass to more than just other programs running on your computer.

 This is where async comes in.